-- Describe modern biological and psychological perspectives on the origin of psychological disorders
+- Discuss historical and supernatural perspectives as well as modern and biological perspectives on the origin of psychological disorders

 - Describe the diathesis-stress model and its importance to the study of psychopathology

 Scientists and mental health professionals may adopt different perspectives in attempting to understand or explain the underlying mechanisms that contribute to the development of a psychological disorder.
 The perspective used in explaining a psychological disorder is extremely important, in that it will consist of explicit assumptions regarding how best to study the disorder, its etiology, and what kinds of therapies or treatments are most beneficial.
 Different perspectives provide alternate ways for how to think about the nature of psychopathology.